-- Part 1 Background, Purpose, and Applicability
+Part 1 - Background, Purpose, and Applicability

-- Part 2 Matrix of Compliance Requirements
+Part 2 - Matrix of Compliance Requirements

-- Part 3 Compliance Requirements
+Part 3 - Compliance Requirements (Note: This Supplement includes Part 3.1, which addresses the compliance requirements that are based on the A-102 common rule, OMB Circular A-110, and the OMB cost principles circulars, and Part 3.2, which addresses the compliance requirements that are based on 2 CFR part 200.)

-- Part 4 Agency Program Requirements
+Part 4 - Agency Program Requirements

-- Part 5 Clusters of Programs
+Part 5 - Clusters of Programs

-- Part 6 Internal Control
+Part 6 - Internal Control

-- Part 7 Guidance for Auditing Programs Not Included in This Compliance Supplement
+Part 7 - Guidance for Auditing Programs Not Included in This Compliance Supplement

 In determining the compliance requirements to test for programs not included in this Supplement, the auditor shall to refer to Parts 3 and 5.
-Part 3 identifies and describes the 14 types of compliance requirements where noncompliance may have a direct and material effect on a Federal program and provides audit objectives and suggested audit procedures.
-The 14 types of compliance requirements are:
+Part 3 identifies and describes the 12 types of compliance requirements where noncompliance may have a direct and material effect on a Federal program and provides audit objectives and suggested audit procedures.
+The 12 types of compliance requirements are:

 - A. Activities Allowed or Unallowed

 - B. Allowable Costs/Cost Principles

 - C. Cash Management

-- D. Davis-Bacon Act
+- D. (Reserved) (Note: some agencies have made Davis-Bacon Act (Wage Rate Requirements) a Special Test and Provision; see 20.001 in Part 4 for a cross-cutting section addressing Wage Rate Requirements)

 - E. Eligibility

 - F. Equipment and Real Property Management

 - G. Matching, Level of Effort, Earmarking

-- H. Period of Availability of Federal Funds
+- H. Period of Performance

 - I. Procurement and Suspension and Debarment

 - J. Program Income

-- K. Real Property Acquisition and Relocation Assistance
+- K. (Reserved)

 - L. Reporting

 - M. Subrecipient Monitoring

 - N. Special Tests and Provisions

-Part 5 enumerates those programs that are considered to be clusters of programs as defined by OMB Circular A-133 (§.105).
+Part 5 enumerates those programs that are considered to be clusters of programs as defined by OMB Circular A-133 (§.105)/2 CFR section 200.17.
 A cluster of programs means Federal programs with different Catalog of Federal Domestic Assistance (CFDA) numbers that are defined as a cluster of programs because they are closely related programs and share compliance requirements.
 Part 5 identifies research and development (R&D) and Student Financial Assistance (SFA) as clusters, as well as certain other clusters.
 Also, Part 5 identifies other clusters of programs that are not included in this Supplement.

 For programs not included in this Supplement, the auditor must determine the applicable compliance requirements.
 While a Federal program may have many compliance requirements, normally there are only a few key compliance requirements that could have a direct and material effect on the program.
-Since the single audit process is not intended to cover every compliance requirement, this Supplement and the auditor's focus should be on the 14 types of compliance requirements enumerated in Part 3.
+Since the single audit process is not intended to cover every compliance requirement, this Supplement and the auditor's focus should be on the 12 types of compliance requirements enumerated in Part 3.
 The following are suggested procedures to assist the auditor in making this determination.